 Not only does it allow you to leverage someone else’s audience for brand exposure and thought leadership, but it gives you major medical SEO benefits via the backlinks gained in the post.

 For example, one of the large orthopedic practices that we do orthopedic marketing for we were focusing on increasing the search rankings of their knee surgery page.

 What we did was secure a high-quality guest post opportunity on CareDash, a leading physician listings and reviews website with over 2-3 million website visitors per month.

 As a result of the article, not only did Tennessee Orthopedic Clinics’ and their surgeon receive a large amount of exposure as experts in knee pain but we secured a high authority backlink to a knee surgery treatment page on their website.

-The result was a major boost for the site in organic search and particularly the knee surgery page in organic search.
+As an orthopedic marketing agency, we knew the result of this would be a major boost for the site in organic search and particularly the knee surgery page in organic search.

 Regardless of the quality of your blog posts, your audience will soon get bored of reading plain old text again and again.
 Change it up once in a while by creating infographics.

 In terms of what your infographics are going to be about, you have no shortage of options.
 You can do an infographic on healthcare marketing trends to watch out for in 2019 or new medical technologies that will benefit patients around the world.

 You can even create infographics based on data you already have.
 To communicate the quality of healthcare that you provide, you can do an infographic that shows data such as the number of patients you’ve treated in a certain period of time, the number of successful operations performed in your facility, or how many doctors or nurses have tenured at your facility.